omeritas/omeritas.github.io/_posts/2024-04-28-kubernetes-operators-edgebased-vs-levelbased.md

 2. The operator continuously monitors the actual state of these resources and compares it to the desired state specified by this user.
 3. If this is not the case, the operator will intervene to bring it back to the desired state (this concept is called **reconciliation loop**).

-It is well-suited for complex environments where stability is crucial, even at the cost of increased resource usage.
+It is often used when stability is crucial, even at the cost of increased resource usage.
 During errors and crashes the operator will recover the applications by reapplying the desired state (**self-healing**).

 ## Edge-based Trigger and Reconciliation